-The Salient - close to the front lines for almost the entire fifty-two month conflict - had been relatively quiet during the time of the Newfoundlanders' posting there; yet they were to nonetheless incur casualties, a number - fifteen? - of them fatal.
+The Salient - close to the front lines for almost the entire fifty-two month conflict - was to be relatively quiet during the time of the Newfoundlanders' posting there; yet they had nonetheless incurred casualties, a number - fifteen? - of them fatal.

-Then on October 8, after having served in Belgium for some ten weeks, the Newfoundland Battalion had been ordered to return south, back into France and back into the area of - and the battle of - the Somme.
+Then on October 8, after having served in Belgium for some ten weeks, the 1^{st} Battalion had been ordered to return south, back into France and back into the area of - and the battle of - the Somme.